plaresmedima/miblab/docs/source/index.rst

 Approach
 ********

-We will achieve our mission by a commitment to share resources freely, with robust software architectures and user interfaces that are transparent and consistent across all of *miblab*'s resources.
+We are committed to sharing our resources freely, with robust software architectures and user interfaces that are transparent and consistent across all of *miblab*'s resources.

-Our aim is to maximise the opportunities for reuse of data, software and measurement protocols.
-This will accelerate uptake of medical imaging biomarkers by improving both the efficiency and reproducibility of research and development.
+Our aim is to maximise the opportunities for reuse of data, software and measurement protocols - with a view of improving the efficiency and reproducibility of research, development and deployment of medical imaging biomarkers.

 *********